fareldf/bike-stores-data-analysis/README.md

 GROUP BY c.category_name
 ORDER BY SUM(i.total_price) DESC;
 ```
-Insight: the highest total revenue by product was Mountain Bikes at $3242524.94, while the lowest was Children Bicycles at $350537.07.
+Insight: The highest total revenue by product was Mountain Bikes at $3,242,524.94, while the lowest was Children Bicycles at $350,537.07.

 #### What was the total annual revenue for each category?
 ```sql